A zebra is the common name for several species of equids that are native to Africa.

-A zebra has a lifespan of about 25 years in the wild.
-The average lifespan is vastly lower than that since zebras are a common prey for a lot of predators and about 50% of all baby zebras die within their first year.
+An adult zebra has a lifespan of about 25 years in the wild.
+The overall average lifespan is vastly lower than that since zebras are a common prey for a lot of predators and about 50% of all baby zebras die within their first year.

 Zebras have four different types of movements (gaits).
 They are walk, trot, canter and gallop.